Read Policies

 to_timestamp(${qwak_ingestion_start_timestamp}) as processing_time_start,

-to_timestamp(${qwak_ingestion_end_timestamp}) as processing_time,
+to_timestamp(${qwak_ingestion_end_timestamp}) as processing_time

 FROM full_read_source""")